Adult Community Autism Program (ACAP)

 How does the Bureau of Autism Services monitor program quality?

 Monitoring of the program is an ongoing process throughout the year and includes the following: reports, on-site reviews, interviews with participants, an annual quality review by an outside agency, quality performance outcome measures, and oversight of provider qualifications (including training).
 Participants are interviewed to find out if they are getting the services in their plan, if they are happy with their services, and if they are treated well by their providers.
-BAS also checks to make sure participants are healthy and safe.
+BSASP also checks to make sure participants are healthy and safe.

 ADDITIONAL ACAP DOCUMENTATION